levitsky/pyteomics/tutorial/source/mass.rst

 Mass-to-charge ratio of ions
 ----------------------------

-:py:func:`calculate_mass` can be used to calculate the mass/charge ratio of peptide ions and ionized fragments.
+:py:func:`pyteomics.mass.calculate_mass` can be used to calculate the mass/charge ratio of peptide ions and ionized fragments.
 To do that, simply supply the type of the peptide ionized fragment and its charge: